 Glass recyclables will meet one of two fates depending on what customers decide to do with them.

-Glass dropped off at one of two recycling drop-off centers — at Quincy Park and the County Trades Center — will travel to Fairfax County, where they will be crushed and turned into sand and gravel for use in paving, construction and landscaping.
+Glass bottles and jars dropped off at either of two recycling drop-off centers — at Quincy Park and the County Trades Center — will travel to Fairfax County, where they will be crushed and turned into sand and gravel for use in paving, construction and landscaping.
 The County anticipates establishing additional drop-off locations to make it more convenient for residents, though no specific sites are yet under consideration.

 Glass that customers deposit in their black trash carts will be processed at the Covanta Waste-to-Energy facility in Alexandria.
 The plant, which Covanta manages on behalf of Arlington and the City of Alexandria, can process 975 tons of waste each day, producing 21 megawatts of energy, enough to power some 20,000 homes.